bevyengine/rfcs/rfcs/74-macro-derived-substates.md

 Hidden complexity of `States` types.

+Transition logic moved from systems to `States` implementation.

 Generation of a new type, this can be confusing to users.

-Macro complexity, it has to create a new type and implement 4 functions.
+Macro complexity, it has to create a new type and implement 4 methods.
 All the rules can be very well defined, but it is quite a lot.

 ## Rationale and alternatives